 Red Canary Active Remediation

-If you subscribe to the Red Canary Active Remediation add-on to the Red Canary platform, Red Canary incident handlers will respond to high- and medium-severity threats identified by the Red Canary platform by taking remedial action on your covered endpoints via the tools available in your supported EDR software.
+If you subscribe to the Red Canary Active Remediation add-on to the Red Canary platform, Red Canary threat hunters will respond to high- and medium-severity threats identified by the Red Canary platform by taking remedial action on your covered endpoints via the tools available in your supported EDR software.

 After subscribing, the Red Canary team will work with you to organize your covered endpoints into groups with your instructions as to how each endpoint should be handled in the event of a threat.